Explore your grant opportunities

 - not have already commenced a period of overseas study in the same Host Location as the Mobility Project; and

-- not receive more than one short-term and one Semester grant (with or without an internship) during their Australian course of study.
+- not receive more than one online, one short-term, and one Semester grant (with or without an internship) during their Australian course of study.

 Please note: a Finance Closure takes place in December-January every year.
 Because of this, NCP Grant payments are not made from mid-December, with payments restarting mid-January onward.
 If you are receiving an NCP Short-Term Grant, we ask that you submit your Short-Term Program Application by the end of November at latest.